NIHAL-N-M/TODO_List/README.md

 - `public/` - Static assets

 ---
-Made with ❤️ using React + Vite
+Made with ❤️ using React + Vite by NIHAL N M.